alexhaydock/pinewall/BUILD-GUIDE-MANUAL.md

 ### Configure NTP server with chronyd
 * `chronyd` is installed by default as part of the base Alpine install.
-* If we are on Alpine 3.13 and we want to use NTS with `chrony`, we need the newest version of the package.
-* We can install this with `sudo apk update && sudo apk add chrony@edge`
 * Install our custom config:
   * `sudo nano /etc/chrony/chrony.conf`
 * Restart `chronyd`: